joshkauffman/eosc/set_up_new_acct_and_proxy.md

 Use `eosc` to Create a New Account
 -------------------------------

-grab the latest version of eosc using
+grab the latest version of eosc from https://github.com/eoscanada/eosc/releases or within your terminal run:
 ```
 go get -u -v github.com/eoscanada/eosc/eosc
 ```